stanfordpython/python-assignments/assign0/README.md

 (cs41-env)$ python3 bridge.py
 KEEPER: Stop!
 Who would cross the Bridge of Death must answer me these questions three, 'ere the other side he see.
 KEEPER: What is your name? gAlAhAd Of CaMeLoT
 KEEPER: What is your quest?
-What's a quest?
+What's *your* quest?!?
-KEEPER: What?
-I don't know that!
-Auuuuuuuugh!"

-(cs41-env)$ python3 bridge.py
-KEEPER: Stop!
-Who would cross the Bridge of Death must answer me these questions three, 'ere the other side he see.
-KEEPER: What is your name? gAlAhAd Of CaMeLoT
-KEEPER: What is your quest?
-What's a quest?
 KEEPER: What?
 I don't know that!
 Auuuuuuuugh!"

 (cs41-env)$ python3 bridge.py